 Dismissing it as a postprandial anecdote, I rarely thought about the episode in later years.
 But in time, as other historiographic shibboleths dissolved, so did the belief that Great Britain was the natural order of things.
-Below Macaulay’s long march from Athelstan’s Brunanburh to Trafalgar, were the shadow steps of Arthur’s Badon to Culloden; a resistance to English encroachment embroiling a myriad places and plights.
+Below Macaulay’s long march from Athelstan’s Brunanburh to Trafalgar were the shadow steps of Arthur’s Badon to Culloden; a resistance to English encroachment embroiling a myriad plights and places.

 While this transpired, though, one corner of Britain was denied from even the pariah’s narrative, typically on the strength of the constitutional curiosity of it being the first part of the Celtic fringe to be incorporated to the English state (albeit emphatically not into the English nation); and so, the first to lose its aspirations to a separate kingship.
 This corner was Cornwall, the persistence of which underpins how peoples, or gentes, are more historically resilient than nation-states and proof that, as J.G.A.
 Pocock once remarked, “[o]ne does not have to be a kingdom to have a history”.

-Split from England by the River Tamar (or “Taw Mawr”, the Great Water), its mass of granite flows still prompt explanations that bear on the exploits of giants (Figure 1).
-Its flora—mostly bracken, gorse, heather and ling—makes up almost half of Britain’s total; its churches stand, squat like the adjoining tamarinds, against Atlantic gales and warm gulf streams.
+Split from England by the River Tamar (or “Taw Mawr”, the Great Water), its mass of granite flows still prompt explanations that bear on the exploits of giants.
+Its flora —mostly bracken, gorse, heather and ling— makes up almost half of Britain’s total; its churches stand, squat like the adjoining tamarinds, against Atlantic gales and warm gulf streams.

 Even when their backstories have blurred beyond retrieval, the old ways seethe at every turn.
 Such is the case with traditions like Crying the Neck, in which a harvester screams he “has the neck” of the corn in a ritual hailing back to Neolithic sacrifices.
 Small, productive plots and parcels still go unused in dedication to the spirits.